erick-fda/comp8851-assignment-03/README.txt

         ./COMP8851_Asg03_A00925871/Question06/

 7.)---------------------------------------------------------------------------------------
-    Place the N players in an array of size N with indeces [0-(N-1)].
+    Place the N players in a "roster" array of size N.

+    Make a two-dimensional array for the tournament schedule with N-1 rows and N columns.
+    Each row represents a day of the tournament and each cell in the row represents the opponent to be faced by the player with that cell's index on that day.

-    For each iteration of the algorithm (i.e., each day in the tournament), make each player with index i < N/2 play against the player with index j = ((N / 2) + i).
+    For each iteration of the algorithm (i.e., each day in the tournament), fill out a day in the tournament schedule.
+Make each player with index i < N/2 in the roster play against the player with index N-(1+i) on this day.

-    Then remove the last item in the array, move all items with indeces > 0 to the right by one, and reinsert the previously last element at index 1.
-Pass the new array to the next iteration of recursive algorithm.
+    Then remove the last item in the roster array, move all items with indeces > 0 to the right by one, and reinsert the previously last element at index 1.
+Pass the new roster array to the next iteration of the recursive algorithm.

-    Once a depth of N-1 is reached, return the schedule for the day.
-Each iteration should append the result of its subsequent iteration to the end of its own and return that as the result.
-The list returned by the top-level iteration will be the schedule for the tournament.
+    Once a depth of N-1 is reached, return, folding up through the recursive calls to the original.
+The two-dimensional schedule array will now be filled with the schedule data for the entire tournament.

+    My source code for this question can be found at ./COMP8851_Asg03_A00925871/Question07/Question07.cpp

+    The executable at

+        ./COMP8851_Asg03_A00925871/Debug/Question07.exe

+    can be run by providing a single command-line argument for k.
+So if 3 is given as the argument, for example, a tournament schedule for 8 (2^k) players will be generated.

+    Note that since the program prints the two-dimensional schedule array, the output may become oddly formatted on a small window if the given k is large.
+Enlarge the window or decrease the text size if necessary.

 8.)---------------------------------------------------------------------------------------
     My response to this question can be found at